Gims: Early life

 Kinshasa, DR Congo, birthplace of Gims.

 Gandhi Djuna was born on 6 May 1986 in Kinshasa, Zaire (now the Democratic Republic of the Congo).
 He comes from a family of musicians: his father Djanana Djuna is the singer of Papa Wemba's Viva La Musica troupe.
-His parents, who were undocumented immigrants, moved to France in 1988 when he was two years old.
+Due to political instability and lack of economic opportunity, his parents, who were undocumented immigrants, moved to France in 1988 when he was two years old.

-Because of his parents hiding, he explains having had a difficult childhood.
-He was placed with foster families, before living in squats until he was 18 years old.
+Because of his parents' undocumented status, he had a difficult childhood.
+He was placed with foster families and lived in squats until he was 18 years old.
 This passage from his life is mentioned in his book Vise le soleil.
 He is part of a family of fourteen children.
 He is the brother of Dadju, member of the group The Shin Sekaï, of Bedjik, Afi (formerly Xgangs), and Djelass, all three of them rappers.
 On his first album Subliminal (2013), they participate in the song "Outsider".
 Gims grew up in the 3rd arrondissement of Paris.
 His family then moved to the 9th arrondissement and finally to the 19th arrondissement.
 Gims studied graphic design and communication.
-He takes the nickname "Gims" in reference to Asian cinema and the world of martial arts.
+He took the nickname "Gims" in reference to Asian cinema and the world of martial arts.

 Career

 2002–2012: Sexion d'Assaut

-In 2002, Gims formed with the rappers JR O Crom and Makan the trio Prototype 3015.
+In 2002, Gims joined with the rappers JR O Crom and Makan to form Prototype 3015.
 The name of the group was chosen in reference to a film, mainly for its "combative" meaning.
 The name Sexion d'Assaut also includes a reference to the Sturmabteilung (SA), in French "Section d'Assaut", a famous Nazi paramilitary unit, which the group learned of by chance during a concert for the City of Paris.
 In 2005, the trio merged with Assonance, another group from the Sexion d'Assaut collective.
 The group was then called 3rd Prototype.
-After a few pieces produced independently, Sexion d'Assault meets their agent, Dawala, in the cellars of Châtelet-Les Halles in Paris.
+After a few pieces produced independently, Sexion d'Assault met their agent, Dawala, in the cellars of Châtelet-Les Halles in Paris.
 With Dawala, the 3rd Prototype released its first mixtape, La Terre du Milieu, on 13 May 2006.
 Gims designed the CD cover.
 In 2007, they released the album Le Renouveau, which contained the well-known piece "Anti Tectonick".

 Gims in concert with Sexion d'Assaut at Cléon on 22 February 2010.